Henry Eugene Hodges: Michael A. Whisnant

 On May 16, 1990, two days after he killed Bassett, Hodges killed 32-year-old quality control engineer Michael Whisnant (June 8, 1957 – May 16, 1990) in a hotel in Atlanta, Georgia.

 On that day itself, after they met at a gay bar, Hodges made arrangements with Whisnant to engage in homosexual acts with him in exchange for a payment of $75.
 Although Hodges and Whisnant went to the former's hotel room after agreeing to the price, Whisnant was unable to pay the agreed price and instead paid $25.
 As a result, Hodges handcuffed Whisnant and strangled him to death with a curtain cord.

 Whisnant's body was left under the bed after Hodges killed him.
 Although the hotel maid cleaned up the room without noticing the body, a security officer eventually found the corpse and lodged a police report shortly before 9 pm.

 Suspected victims

 Hodges was named a suspect behind the killings of at least five men, three of whom were identified by the police:

-Vernon L. Larkins
+Vernon L. Larkin

-On September 4, 1988, Vernon Lester Larkin was allegedly killed by Hodges after he was last seen leaving a gay bar, and his body, gagged and bound, was found three days later in the living room of his apartment.
+On September 4, 1988, Vernon Lester Larkin, a 30 year old data analyst, was allegedly killed by Hodges after he was last seen leaving a gay bar, and his body, gagged and bound, was found three days later in the living room of his apartment that was covered in blood spatters after he had apparently been brutally beaten.